 By Karen T. Butler

 Picture the small hamlet of Rye in the early 1900s.
 Running down to Home Depot was totally out of the question.
 Hopping into your Model “A” Ford wasn’t likely either, for the era of the automobile was just beginning, with a mere 30 “new-fangled” cars registered in Rye by 1906.
 The successful business that filled the dry goods needs for Rye folks was Holm & Odell’s Plumbing, Tinning & Heating, founded in 1867, selling “everything in the hardware and home furnishing line of goods.’’
-They were “experts in sanitary plumbing, steam and hot water heating, tin and sheet iron work.”
+They were “experts in sanitary plumbing and any other service a plumber does, steam and hot water heating, tin and sheet iron work.”
 Their phone number even had a small-town air, “Telephone 300 Rye.”

 In 1903, Louis Odell opened Odell’s Hardware at 39 Purchase Street (where Belle Cleaners is today).